daffeyd/Smart-Anti-Theft-Alarm/README.md

 ## Description

-This project is an automation that didn't use any microcontroller, it only uses electrical componen such as capacitor transistor and anything else.
+This project is an automation that didn't use any microcontroller, it only uses electrical components such as capacitor transistor.

 ![Project Image](Assets/poster.png)